MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mariadb-to-azure.md

 ### Current app

 - The MariaDB hosts employee data that is used for all aspects of the companies human resources (hr) department.
-A LAMP (Linux, Apache, MySQL/MariaDB, PHP/Perl/Python) application is used as the front end to handle employee hr requests.
+A LAMP (Linux, Apache, MySQL/MariaDB, PHP/Perl/Python) app is used as the front end to handle employee hr requests.
-- Contoso has 100k employees located all over the world, so uptime is very important for their databases.
+- Contoso has 100,000 employees located all over the world, so uptime is very important for their databases.

 ### Proposed solution

 - Evaluate the environments for migration compatibility.
 - Use common open source tools to migrate databases to the Azure Database for MariaDB instance.
-- Modify all applications and processes to use the new Azure Database for MariaDB instance.
+- Modify all apps and processes to use the new Azure Database for MariaDB instance.

 ### Database considerations